To be a monastic is to live in virtue

 The relationship between monastics and lay

 Monastics, who live lives of poverty and service, exist merely through the generosity of others.
-This reality becomes evident when rendering the title of a fully ordained monastic.
-In Tibetan, the title is gelong or the feminine gelongma, in Sanskrit, bhiksu or bhiksuni, literally meaning virtuous beggar–someone who subsists entirely on alms (sustenance received through the generosity of others).
+This becomes evident when rendering the title of a fully ordained Buddhist monastic.
+In Tibetan, the title is gelong and the feminine gelongma, in Sanskrit, bhiksu and bhiksuni, literally meaning virtuous beggar–someone who subsists entirely on alms (sustenance received through the generosity of others).
 The Buddha saw an important and mutually beneficial interdependence between the monastic order and the lay community, believing each group serves to benefit the other.
 Monastics serve as teachers, fulfilling the spiritual needs of the lay, while also being living examples of enlightened behavior.
 In return, the lay community provides monastics with simple daily sustenance so they can continue unimpeded in their pursuit of enlightenment.
 The Buddha believed that this symbiotic relationship allows both communities the opportunity to practice generosity leading towards eventual awakening.
 Some may say that monastics have it better in this arrangement.
 However, this is to misunderstand the mindset of monastics.
 For monastics have renounced worldly concerns; living lives of simplicity so as not to be a burden upon the lay.
-Monastics have abandoned all interest in money, possessions, or self-importance; possessing no desire for gain or to manipulate others for their own benefit.
+Monastics abandon all interest in money, possessions, or self-importance; possessing no desire for gain or to manipulate others for their own benefit.

 Recognizing the work of monastics